DeeboyEdx/speech2input/README.md

 Please note the following

-- You can chain commands together with delimeters "and", and "then".[^6]
+- You can chain commands together with delimiters "and", and "then".[^6]
 <!-- Actually this isn't working now.
 Gotta debug.
 * You can also delay commands with "wait|sleep|hold x seconds|minutes|hours".
   * Ex. `tell my computer to wait 30 seconds then press start button`-->